Pay, Tax, and Work Laws for Remote Employees

 Your business can get an employee retention credit for keeping employees (including remote workers) on your payroll after March 12, 2020, and before January 1, 2021 if your company has been affected by the coronavirus.
 The credit is equal to 50% of qualified wages, and you can get the credit quickly by reducing payroll tax deposits or requesting an advance on Form 7200.

 Remote Employees in Your State

 If your remote employees are located in the same state as your business location, you can follow the same state laws for income taxes and employment taxes.
 But you do need to check on income taxes in the localities where remote employees work.
-Local income taxes are imposed by localities (counties, municipalities, school districts, or special districts) in 11 states.
+Local income taxes are imposed by localities (counties, cities, municipalities, school districts, or special districts) in 11 states.

-State Laws and Remote Employees
+State Laws and Taxes for Remote Employees

 If you have employees in a state, are you “doing business” in that state?
 The principle behind this is nexus, or connection.
 Nexus is the legal term for whether a state has the power to tax your business.
 This usually means that the business has a physical presence in the state, which can mean property, sales, or employees.
 If a company has its offices in State A and employees working remotely in State B, State B may claim that a part of the company’s income taxes must be paid to that state.

 The tax nexus laws in each state are different.
 Consider getting help from a tax professional or employment attorney who is licensed in the states where you have remote employees to determine your tax responsibilities.

 If the state’s hourly minimum wage rate is higher than the federal rate ($7.25 as of February 2020), you must pay the higher of the two rates.
 The U.S. Department of Labor website can help you learn all state minimum wage laws.